-Choudhury Group - Trained innate immunity in atherosclerosis
+Choudhury Group - Innate immune function in atherosclerosis and acute myocardial infarction

 - Robin Choudhury

 This laboratory studies the role of the innate immune system (monocytes / macrophages) on the progression and regression of atherosclerosis and in response to acute MI.

 For examples, recent projects have shown: (1) how diabetes results in epigenetic changes in bone marrow progenitor cells that have important implications for atherosclerosis progression; (2) How endothelial cell-derived exosomes programme immune cell function and (3) a novel role for macrophages in contributing to the formation of scar after acute MI.

 Our fundamental approach is to interrogate human tissue (e.g. macrophages laser captured from atherosclerotic plaque or peripheral blood monocytes) using state of the art “-omics” approaches.
 We typically recreate and validate the findings in the relevant mouse model (with the aid of strong bioinformatics input) and then undertake intervention experiments in mouse (e.g. bone marrow transplant; gene editing) to test our hypothesis using a specific intervention in a validated system.

 We are increasingly focused on the role of monocyte / macrophages in the regulation of tissue repair / regeneration in acute MI and are funded by the Chan Zuckerberg Foundation to undertake inter-species work in this area, kicking off in late 2020 .

 Our principal external collaborators are in New York (NYU) and Stockholm (Karolinska) and Vienna